 Stay near Broadway (The Renaissance Nashville was amazing)

 Wear boots!
 (You’ll fit right in and it’s way comfier to walk than heels)

 Visit the Mokara Spa (They offer manis, pedis, facials and more, too)

 Go to FGL House for dancing and drinks (I believe they serve dinner as well)

 Hit all the murals for some great photo ops!

 If you hung in there for that entire wrap up, thank you!
 I hope our trip will inspire you to get away with your girls, take some time for yourself and maybe even pull up your boots and head to Nashville!

-Have you ever been to music city?
+Have you ever had a Nashville girls weekend?
 What is your favorite thing to see or do?